 “But once they see Nick’s hand,” she explains, “it quickly turns into an apology.”

 Bailey and Nick have a lot of experience traveling through airports.
 Nick is an ambassador for NP, and has attended many tradeshows across the U.S. Most recently, Nick spent time in Spain and Germany, helping promote the powerful benefits of functional finger prosthetics for the first time to a European market.

 Nick in Berlin.
 Cheers!

-As Nick and Bailey know, most security checkpoints will ask that you treat your finger prosthetic the same way you would treat any accessory—such as your belt or wallet—and place it in the security bins for scanning.
+Most security checkpoints will ask that you treat your prosthetic the same way you would treat your belt or wallet and place in the bins for scanning.
 It’s best to inform the TSA officer about your device.
 The same recommendation is in place if you wear a cast, support brace, sling or support appliance, and if you require assistance with the screening process.
 You may provide the officer with the TSA notification card or other medical documentation to describe your condition.

 You can pack your prosthetic device in your check-on or carry-on bag, though it may be subject to search.

 Some security officers are too nervous to ask about the device, Bailey says, but some are very curious.
 “Nick is a great sport about it and will answer anyone’s questions though!”

 Additionally, TSA officers may swab your hands, mobility aids, equipment and other external medical devices to test for explosives.
 Like Nick, being open about the device can make the process easier for everyone.

 Below are some specifics from the TSA official website: